-FACETS (Facilitating Access to Care for Epilepsy and Transition Success) is a federally funded grant project, focused on improving care for children and youth with epilepsy.
-Activities under this grant have been occurring in NH since 2007.
-Since 2010, these efforts have been led by NHDHHS, Special Medical Services, in collaboration with NH Family Voices, and Dartmouth Hitchcock Pediatric Neurology.
+FACETS (Facilitating Access to Care for Epilepsy and Transition Success) was a federally funded grant project, focused on improving care for children and youth with epilepsy.
+Activities under this grant led to a wealth of information and resources to:

 • Increase awareness of signs and symptoms of epilepsy and seizure disorders;